-In order to avoid this, here are examples of brands that used proven strategies in their rebrands to excellent effect.
+Here are examples of five brands that used proven rebranding strategies to rebrand successfully.

 Mailchimp – The design is in the details

-If your current brand works for you, don’t mess with success.
-Consider improving and tweaking what you already have to make it clearer and more refined.
+If your current branding works for you, don’t mess with success.
+Consider improving and tweaking what you already have to make it more precise and more refined.

 Kodak – Going backward can move you forward